ucsd-dsc30/sp23-startercode/README.md

 You will find it useful to use the % (modulo) operator which will return the remainder of the division x%y = r of x/y.
 For example, 5 % 3 = 2 (*5 divided by 3 results in a remainder of 2*).
 Think about how you can use this when writing your circular array.

 **Implementation**

+You will be implementing the following methods, **all queue methods should be O(1), except when expanding the queue is required, expanding the queue will take O(n) time:**

 | Constructors and methods to implement in CharQueue.java |
 | --- |